 Download & Other Tools

 - Footnote: This indicator reports the prevalence of seven childhood hardships: (1) basic needs not met, (2) parental drinking or drug problem, (3) parental legal trouble or incarceration, (4) parental divorce or separation, (5) family hunger, (6) relocation due to problems paying rent or mortgage, (7) foster care placement.
 MIHA is an annual population-based survey of California resident women with a live birth in the calendar year.
 Percentages are weighted to represent all women with a live birth in California and counties during the time period.
-Refer to the MIHA Technical Notes for information on weighting methods.
+Refer to the MIHA technical notes for information on weighting methods.
+The annotation [!] indicates that the relative standard error for the estimate is between 30% and 50%.

 - Measures of Childhood Adversity and Resilience on Kidsdata.org